amvijaye/Neural-Programmer-Interpreter/README.md

 ## Overview of Neural-Programmer-Interpreter
 The architecure of NPI consists of:

-markup:**Program Termination Network**: A feed forward network generates the probability of terminating execution using LSTM Controller hidden state ht. markup:**Subroutine Lookup Network**: A feed forward network generates a key that points to the next subroutine invoked.
-This too uses the LSTM Controller hidden state ht to generate the required output. markup:**Argument Network**: A feed forward network generated the required arguments for the next invoked subroutine.
+* **Program Termination Network**: A feed forward network generates the probability of terminating execution using LSTM Controller hidden state ht.
+* **Subroutine Lookup Network**: A feed forward network generates a key that points to the next subroutine invoked.
+This too uses the LSTM Controller hidden state ht to generate the required output.
+* **Argument Network**: A feed forward network generated the required arguments for the next invoked subroutine.
 This uses the LSTM Controller hidden state ht to generate the required output as well.